Types of authorized signatories

 What is an authorized signatory?

-Simply put, an authorized signatory or signer is a person who’s been given the right to sign documents on behalf of the authorizing organisation.
+Simply put, an authorized signatory or signer is a person who’s been given the right to sign documents on behalf of the authorizing organization.
 However, the term’s meaning and interpretation seem to vary significantly across different jurisdictions and industries.
 So, in today’s blog, we’ve put together an overview of some of the most common uses of the term.

 Company signature authorization